 Medical Assisting with X-Ray (Limited Scope)Our Medical Assisting with X-Ray Tech (Limited Scope) diploma program helps to prepare you for this important health care specialty area.
 Our program includes classroom study, several hands-on X-Ray labs, and clinical experiences, along with key general education skills like written and oral communications, psychology, and more.(4,5)

 Students must pass both certifications prior to the externship component of training.
 Both certifications are required to successfully complete the program.

-During your Remington College pharmacy technician coursework, you’ll also have the opportunity to learn sterilization procedures and pursue National Pharmacy Technician Association’s Sterile Products Certification.
+During your Remington College pharmacy technician coursework, you'll have the opportunity to learn sterilization procedures and pursue National Pharmacy Technician Association's Sterile Products Certification.

-Successful completion of Remington College’s courses in the Pharmacy Technician program also make you eligible to sit for the Pharmacy Technician Certification Board's Pharmacy Technician Certification Exam for an opportunity to become a certified pharmacy technician.(3)
+You'll also be eligible to sit for the Pharmacy Technician Certification Board's Pharmacy Technician Certification Exam for an opportunity to become a certified pharmacy technician.(3)

-Remington College's Pharmacy Technician Program is available at these campus locations: Baton Rouge, LA; Cleveland, OH; Columbia, SC; Dallas, TX; Fort Worth, TX; Houston, TX; North Houston (Greenspoint, TX); Houston Southeast (Webster, TX); Lafayette, LA; Shreveport, LA; Little Rock, AR; Memphis, TN; Mobile, AL; and Shreveport, LA.
+Remington College's Pharmacy Technician Program is available at these campus locations: Baton Rouge, LA; Cleveland, OH; Columbia, SC; Dallas, TX; Fort Worth, TX; Houston (Westchase), TX; Houston (Greenspoint), TX; Houston (Webster), TX; Lafayette, LA; Little Rock, AR; Memphis, TN; Mobile, AL; Nashville, TN; and Shreveport, LA.

 Copyright © 2014 Remington College.
 All rights reserved.